 While recovered adult otters could be released into clean waters, the orphaned or abandoned pups could not survive on their own and needed permanent homes at qualified aquariums and zoos.
 The U.S. Fish and Wildlife Service placed four of these unreleasable pups with Shedd.
 Through the years, as other pups stranded in Alaska’s waters, the wildlife agents trusted Shedd to provide the high-risk, high-maintenance infants with the long-term expert care they needed.

 Shedd’s most recent rescued pups come from another sea otter population, this one struggling to survive along California’s coast.
 Luna, a 2014 rescue, was just a newborn when she was found stranded on a beach, malnourished and weighing only 2 pounds.
 Shedd sea otter experts worked with colleagues at Monterey Bay Aquarium to stabilize the pup and begin her rehabilitation.
 She was up to 5½ pounds when she arrived at Shedd.

 Both little sea otters required several months of 24-hour care, along with training in grooming, diving, foraging for food and other skills, in Shedd’s behind-the-scenes Regenstein Sea Otter Nursery.
-Today they can hold their own with the three adult sea otters, and you can see them in rough-and-tumble play in the Abbott Oceanarium habitat.
+Today they can hold their own with the four adult sea otters, and you can see them in rough-and-tumble play in the Abbott Oceanarium habitat.
 Shedd is one of only a handful of U.S. zoological organizations with the facilities, staff and expertise to care for infant sea otters.